openid/OpenYOLO-Spec/android/hint.md

 ## Retrieving Hints

 Hint requests on Android are dispatched to the credential provider using an [Intent][android-intent].
-Providers which wish to support hint retrieval declare this by including an activity in their manifest with the following intent filter:
+If a provider supports hint retrieval, it MUST declare this on the manifest entry for its hint activity, using the following intent filter:

 ```xml
 <intent-filter>